Skip to content

 2. Greetings

 This is a common way to start an email if you’re not sure of the person’s name.
-If you do know it, then you can add their name “Greetings ”.
-This is an appropriate way to start an email.
-It sounds professional while still acknowledging the other person.
-You can use this greeting to either address one person or a group.
+If you do know it, then you can add their name, “Greetings [name]”.
+This sounds professional while still acknowledging the person or group.

 3. Good morning/afternoon

 Similar to “Greetings”, this is a professional way to start an email that is both friendly and personal.
-Again, if you know the other persons name then you can include it to be more personal while also staying professional.
+Again, if you know the person’s name then you can include it for a more personalized approach.

 5. Hi there